Asylum Application Rejected

 Complaint

 You can take legal actions against the BAMF's decision.
 Then, a court decides whether you are entitled to asylum, refugee status, subsidiary protection or a residence permit due to a ban on deportation.
 A counselling centre or lawyer can tell you if taking legal action makes sense in your case and what steps it entails.
 You can find specialised lawyers and counselling centres in your area on our local information page.
-Enter the name of your city and search for asylum, residence or legal counselling centres nearby.
-The cost of the lawsuit may be borne by the state.
+You can enter the name of your city and search for asylum, residence or legal counselling centres nearby.
+The costs of the lawsuit may be covered by the state.
 You can find out more about this in our section "Legal aid".

 If there is no time to talk to a counselling centre or a lawyer, you can personally go to the competent administrative court and file your complaint in writing or orally.
 You can download complaint sample forms for simple rejectionrejection as "inadmissible", and rejection as "obviously unfounded" and fill and submit it to the court.
 The relevant administrative court is specified in the rejection notice you receive from the BAMF.
 At each administrative court, there is a legal expert ("Rechtsantragstelle") who can help you with the complaint.
-Keep in mind that despite filing the claim, you still need to go to a lawyer.
-You now have two weeks to explain to the court why BAMF's decision is incorrect, and you require the assistant of a lawyer to do so.
+If you have filed a complaint, it may still make sense to consult a law firm afterwards.
+You now have two weeks to explain to the court why BAMF's decision is incorrect.
+A lawyer can help you with that.

 In the case of "simple" rejection or when your urgent appeal has been accepted, you must not be deported during the court proceedings.
 Before the court concludes your case, you may keep your temporary residence permit ("Aufenthaltsgestattung") and continue to receive asylum seeker benefits.
 It often takes a long time before the court decides.
 You may have to wait for a year or more.
-Try your best to use this time to learn German and, for instance, start vocational training.
+You can use this time to learn German and start vocational training, for example.

 After you file the complaint, the Administrative Court examine your reasons for flight and the decision of the BAMF once again, i.e. the judges will read the minutes of your hearing, review your evidence, and then, usually invite you to a court hearing, in which you will be interviewed again.
 After all that, the court decides about your asylum application: